Calcium is one of the most important minerals for the human body.

 Shake well.
 Take 1-3 times daily, or as needed.
 (1 dropperful = 1/8 tsp)

 NOTE: This herbal extract formula is considered safe for both expecting and nursing mothers.
 We do suggest using caution during early pregnancy as excessive use may stimulate uterine contractions.
-If taking with Herbal Iron, be sure to take the Herbal Iron in the morning and the Herbal Calcium in the evening as they compete for absorption.
+If taking Herbal Iron, be sure to take the Herbal Iron in the morning and the Herbal Calcium in the evening as they compete for absorption.